 (1) All laws statutes Acts Ordinances rules regulations and practice whatsoever so far as inconsistent with this Act shall not apply or be deemed to apply to land whether Crown, freehold or leasehold which shall be under the operation of this Act.

+(2A) If a provision of this Act is inconsistent with a provision of the Electronic Conveyancing Act 2014, the provision of that Act prevails to the extent of the inconsistency.

 (2) This Act does not —

 (a) apply to the registration of rights over land in respect of minerals, petroleum, geothermal energy or geothermal energy resources; or